AztlanEngineering/swatch-documentation/docs/swatch.introduction.md

 **Swatch is a CSS library that aims at solving theming using CSS4 variables and the setter/getter pattern.**

-In other words, Swatch is a CSS library that aims at providing color schemes to HTML pages and components and does it in a code-efficient way.
+In other words, Swatch aims at providing color schemes to HTML pages and components and does it in a code-efficient way.

 You can use this library to take care of **all** the coloring needs of your HTML, from global dynamic themes to component-level coloring, on elements like buttons, text, form inputs, etc...